Switch Mobility: Expansion

 In 1988 the first full size Optare product appeared, the Delta.
 This was a single-deck bus based on the DAF SB220 chassis.
 The Delta bodywork featured contemporary styling and was aluminium with a bolted frame licensed from Alusuisse.
 The Delta successfully found a niche in the full-size single deck bus market, which was very limited at that time.
 Approaching 370 Deltas were built before production ended in 1998.

 Dennis had effectively created a new market segment, known as a midibus, with the introduction of the Dennis Dart.
-Optare soon introduced a competitor, the Vecta, albeit slightly bigger and wider than the Dart at that time, seating 40 in a full width 2.5m body.
+Optare soon introduced a competitor, the Vecta, albeit slightly bigger and wider than the Dart at that time, seating 40 in a full-width 2.5 m body.
 The chassis was the MAN 11.190 and featured a ZF gearbox and full air suspension.
 The bodywork was a scaled down version of the Delta.

 The CityPacer and StarRider were phased out in the years after Optare purchased the design for the MCW Metrorider in July 1989, rebranding it as the Optare MetroRider.
 This was a larger design than the CityPacer, and more robust when compared to the StarRider.
-It was Optare's first venture into fully integral vehicle manufacturing, and became the mainstay of the Optare midi/minbus offering until the low floor Solo was introduced in 1997.
+It was Optare's first venture into fully integral vehicle manufacturing, and became the mainstay of the Optare midi/minibus offering until the low floor Solo was introduced in 1997.